ikmdev/ike-box/README.md

   docker-compose down
   ```

-The application should now be running in the Docker container.
-Access it by navigating to
+The application should now be running in the Docker container using Nginx as Reverse Proxy with the path based routing can be access as:

-[http://localhost](http://localhost) in your web browser.
+[localhost/nexus](http://localhost/nexus) and [localhost/komet](http://localhost/komet) in your web browser.
 If running on a remote server, replace localhost with
 the server’s IP address.

 Note: On the off chance that you have issues with running on the specific port on your computer, the